 It’s also important to use the right chatbot for the right situation.
 The chatbot you created for a giveaway promotion works great in that context, but for users visiting your social media page, you’ll want to take a different approach.
 The more off target you are and the more frequently you utilize a chatbot, the more likely that your audience is going to view it as spam.

-That being said, we’ll cover some popular chatbot service providers later, promise!
+That being said, we’ll cover some popular chatbot service providers later.

-Your bread and butter chatbot will more than likely be the chatbot you use on your social media or website homepage to function as an interactive way to answer some frequently asked questions.
+Your main chatbot will more than likely be the chatbot you use on your social media or website homepage to function as an interactive way to answer some frequently asked questions.
 This chatbot can be as robust or barebones as you like, depending on how in-depth you want to interact with the visitor.

 You’ve probably already seen these chatbots online already in the form of automated assistants who can answer particular questions.
 If you’re a real estate firm, you may have a chatbot focused around recommending house price ranges or loan rates based on information provided by the visitor.
 If you’re a restaurant, you could have a chatbot provide information such as hours of operation, food and drink specials, and event details.